It's far more than just a delicious drink recipe.

-The typical cup we expect from specialty Mexican coffee contains candy bar flavors.
+The typical cup we expect from a specialty Mexican coffee drink contains candy bar flavors.
 It’s a terrific crowd pleaser and one that people don’t necessarily know to look for.
 And Mexican coffees often stand out in their ability to carry lots of chocolate and nutty sweetness across a lot of roast levels.
-When I bought coffee for a multi-roaster shop, we put a very light roast from the Chiapas region on our menu a few years in a row and it was always a top seller; it basically tasted like a peanut butter cup — much to the delight of even customers who tended to stay away from super-light roasts.
-And those flavors tend to hold up really well in darker roasts as well.
+When I bought coffee for a multi-roaster shop, we put a very light roast from the Chiapas region on our menu a few years in a row and it was always a top seller; it basically tasted like a peanut butter cup — much to the delight of even customers who tended to stay away from super-light roast coffee bean.
+And the flavor tends to hold up really well in dark roast coffee beans, as well.
 If you like fruitier coffees, those Mexican coffees are starting to become available as well.

 In fact, they’ve already been available for years, you just might have had to go to Mexico to get them.
+Good thing, we’ve compiled our top recommendations for where to go in our Mexico City Café Guide.
 According to the International Coffee Organization, Mexico consumes not too far from half of the coffee they produce.
 For nearby countries like Guatemala and Honduras, that number tends to be less than 10 percent.
 That internal consumption — combined with the thriving specialty coffee scene in cities like Mexico City — means that some of the highest quality coffees don’t have to leave Mexico to make their producers money.

 What About Mexican Coffee Recipes?

-But if you Google “Mexican Coffee”, you’re more likely to get drink recipes than a selection of delicious beans.
-The first, is the coffee preparation known in Mexico as Café de olla.
+But if you Google “Mexican Coffee”, you’re more likely to get drink recipes than a selection of delicious and organic Mexican coffee beans.
+The first is the coffee preparation known in Mexico as Café de olla.
 That coffee is basically coffee boiled in a clay pot called an olla, alongside piloncillo (a cane sugar known in most other parts of Latin America as panela) and cinnamon (or the similar bark called canela).